-(ii) In 2022, in addition to legal fees and other transaction costs, includes consulting fees related to the Transformation program (see Note 6 - Restructuring Costs).
-In 2021, includes fees related to our then-proposed Aon combination.
+(iii) In 2022, in addition to legal fees and other transaction costs, includes primarily consulting fees related to the Transformation program (see Note 6 - Restructuring Costs).
+In 2021, includes the \$1 billion income receipt related to the termination of, and fees related to, our then-proposed Aon combination.

-(iii) Includes certain costs, primarily related to corporate functions which are not directly related to the segments, and certain differences between budgeted expenses determined at the beginning of the year and actual expenses that we report for U.S. GAAP purposes.
+(iv) Includes certain costs, primarily related to corporate functions which are not directly related to the segments, and certain differences between budgeted expenses determined at the beginning of the year and actual expenses that we report for U.S. GAAP purposes.